The 8 best hot brushes that deliver a frizz-free, salon-worthy blow dry at home

 A selection of the hot brushes we tested for this feature from (L-R) T3, BondiBoost, Dyson, Drybar and Hot Tools

-To ensure our final guide to the best hair dryer brushes is truly the best, our testers – who have different hair types – washed and blow-dried their hair using each one at least once to assess and compare how well it styled hair.
-Between them, our testers have decades of beauty industry experience, so you know you can trust their expertise when it comes to hair tools.
-During the testing process, they took note of the following factors.
+To ensure our final guide to the best hair dryer brushes is truly the best, I washed and blow-dried my hair using each one at least once to assess and compare how well it styled the hair.
+With years of beauty industry experience behind me, I made sure to take note of the following factors during the testing process.

 - Price